alsuren/mijia-homie/docs/presentation/slides.md

 # Backstory

-- Housemate has a bunch of ESP32 sensors like this one
+- We started with a few ESP32 sensors like this:

 ![](./inception-yun_hat_04.jpg)

+- These cost around US$16 each, and I couldn't get them running more than about a day on battery power.

 ---